 TIPS:

-- I always use a metal pan when making this recipe.
-Although I haven't tried this out for myself with this recipe generally, if substituting a 9 x 9-metal pan with a 9 x 9 ovenproof glass baking dish, the cooking temperature should be reduced by 25 degrees F. and the cooking time may be up to 10 minutes less with glass cookware (because glass doesn't heat up as quickly as a metal pan does, but glass holds the heat longer).
+2. I always use a metal pan when making this recipe.
+Although I haven’t tried this out for myself with this recipe, generally if substituting a 9 x 9-metal pan with a 9 x 9 ovenproof glass baking dish, the cooking temperature should be reduced by 25 degrees F. and the cooking time may be up to 10 minutes less with glass cookware (because glass doesn’t heat up as quickly as a metal pan does, but glass holds the heat longer).

-- Solid/chilled butter is used in this recipe so that when the butter is warmed in the microwave for 30 to 40 seconds, it gets just warm enough to melt but not get hot.
-This should prevent the beaten eggs from curdling when added to the melted butter and sugar mixture.
+3. Solid/chilled butter is used in this recipe so that when the butter is warmed in the microwave for 30 to 40 seconds, it gets just warm enough to melt but not get hot.

 Cookie Recipes

-Here are some cookie recipes you may like “Toffee, Caramel and White Chocolate Cookies“, “Snickers Snickerdoodle Cookies” and “Chewy White Chocolate and Tart Cherry Cookies“.
+Easy cookie recipes; “Toffee, Caramel and White Chocolate Cookies“, “Snickers Snickerdoodle Cookies” and “Chewy White Chocolate and Tart Cherry Cookies“.

 Comfort Food Recipes